CenturyLinkCloud/mdw/docs/_docs/guides/spring-boot.md

   ```
   mdw init --spring-boot
   ```
-  This creates a starter build.gradle (or pom.xml if you add the --maven option).
+  This creates a starter project with these extra artifacts:

+  - **build.gradle** (or pom.xml with the --maven option):

   Here's a snippet from a simple Gradle build script created in this way:
   ```gradle